mattermost/docs/source/developer/mobile-developer-setup.rst

 These make commands are used to run the app on a device or emulator in the case of Android, and on a simulator in the case of iOS. (see *Running the App on a Device* for details).

- - **make start-packager**: Runs the react-native packager used to bundle the javascript code.
+ - **make start-packager**: Runs the react-native packager used to bundle the JavaScript code.
 This command will execute *pre-run* to ensure the app is prepared.
  - **make start**: Alias of *start-packager*.
  - **make stop-packager**: Stops the react-native packager if it is running.
  - **make stop**: Alias of *stop-packager*.